-Astronomers Find 3 ‘Infant Planets’ Roughly The Mass Of Jupiter Orbiting A Nearby Young Star In The Milky Way
+Astronomers Find 3 ‘Infant Planets,’ Roughly The Mass Of Jupiter, Orbiting A Nearby Star In The Milky Way

 While combing through the ALMA data, each team searched for high-resolution images of the newborn star to take a close look at its protoplanetary disk.
 The next step was to analyze the distribution and motion of a particular type of gas within the disk, namely carbon monoxide (CO).

-As Teague’s co-author Jaehan Bae explains, the study of gas motion is “crucial” in scoping out new planets.
+As Teague’s co-author, Jaehan Bae, explains, the study of gas motion is “crucial” in scoping out new planets.

 “Although dust plays an important role in planet formation and provides invaluable information, gas accounts for 99 percent of a protoplanetary disks’ mass,” says Bae, who is a researcher at the Carnegie Institute for Science in Washington, DC.